exAClior/MFQC.jl/docs/src/noise.md

-"toric code subject to such independent coherent noise, and for minimal- weight decoding, the logical channel after error correction becomes increasingly incoherent as the length of the code increases, provided the noise strength decays inversely with the code distance" [^iverson].
+"toric code subject to such independent coherent noise, and for minimal- weight decoding, the logical channel after error correction becomes increasingly incoherent as the length of the code increases, provided the noise strength decays inversely with the code distance" [^iverson2020].

-"our result does not show that the coherence of the logical channel is suppressed in the more physically relevant case where the noise strength is held constant as the code block grows, and we recount the difficulties that prevented us from extending the result to that case" [^iverson].
+"our result does not show that the coherence of the logical channel is suppressed in the more physically relevant case where the noise strength is held constant as the code block grows, and we recount the difficulties that prevented us from extending the result to that case" [^iverson2020].

 # Questions